Amethyst incident: British response

 Soon after, on 5 August 1949, Lt Cdr Kerans was awarded the Distinguished Service Order for his actions in bringing Amethyst to safety.

-Future Governor of Hong Kong, Edward Youde, was part of the staff of the British Embassy at Nanking.
-He had negotiate unsuccessfully for the release of Amethyst.
+Future Governor of Hong Kong, Edward Youde, was part of the staff of the British Embassy at Nanjing.
+He negotiated unsuccessfully for the release of Amethyst.
 Youde was later made a Member of the Order of the British Empire for his actions.Amethyst had a ship's cat, named Simon, who was wounded seriously during the event.
 After receiving medical care, he recovered and continued to perform his duties catching rats, protecting the dwindling food supply during the 101-day siege and helped boost morale for the surviving sailors.
 Simon died soon after returning to the UK, having been awarded the Dickin Medal (sometimes referred to as "the animals' Victoria Cross").
-He remains the only cat so honoured.
+He remains the only cat to receive this honor.

 Chinese response

-Chairman Mao was extremely pleased with the result of the incident.
-Peng Dehuai later remarked: "The era where Imperialists take over a piece of Asia by simply stacking a few guns is over!".
-Even many of the Nationalist troops on the south bank had cheered the Communists as they bombarded the British warships, and during the subsequent river crossing, many either surrendered, deserted or defected after negligible resistance.
+Chairman Mao Zedong considered the incident a great victory for the Chinese nation.
+Peng Dehuai later remarked: "The era where Imperialists take over a piece of Asia by simply stacking a few guns, is over and never to return!"
+Even many of the Nationalist troops on the south bank cheered the Communists as they bombarded the British warships.
+During the subsequent river crossing, many Nationalist defenders either surrendered, deserted or defected with negligible resistance.